Zerotronic/rc-ttrss/README.md

-# rc-ttrss
+# rcttrss
 A TTRSS-Update-Daemon RC script for FreeBSD

 ## How to use:

-1. Create a user to run the tt-rss update daemon (eg. ttrss) and invite him to the apache group (eg. www)
+1. Create a user to run the rcttrss update daemon (eg. ttrss) and invite him to the apache group (eg. www)
 ```
 # adduser
 Username: ttrss
-Full name: TTRSS Update Daemon User
+Full name: RCTTRSS Update Daemon User
 Uid (Leave empty for default):
 Login group [ttrss]:
 Login group is ttrss.
 Invite ttrss into other groups? []: www